sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 We can add the `-d` option to start everything as a daemon (just like `docker run -d`).

 To stop everything we do just the opposite, `docker-compose down`.

-This brings up all the services we've defined in our `docker-compose.yml`.
+This brings up, and then stops all the services we've defined in our `docker-compose.yml`.

+You'll notice that it also builds the image for our application too.

+If we wanted to reset our database (say we deleted our initial table my mistake), we can recreate the volumes using `docker up --renew-anon-volumes`.

 We can be more specific about the services we're starting/stopping by using `docker-compose start` and `docker-compose stop`, passing in the names of the services we're intersted in.